-A noun clause is a subordinate/dependent clause that generally comes after the main clause.
+A noun clause is a subordinate(=dependent) clause that generally comes after the main clause.
 This means that the noun clause cannot stand by itself.
 It is usually linked to the main clause by connectors.
 Here are some connectors used in a noun clause:

 That, which, what, who, whom, whose, where, why, when, how, if, whether, whatever, whichever, whoever, whomever, whenever, wherever,

 - Question words: I don’t know where he lives.

 - If or whether: I don’t know if she’s coming.